 Given the COVID-19 pandemic, I’m guessing that most of you are cooking at home a lot more!
 And while it stinks being stuck at home so much, there have been some cool recipes I’ve discovered.
 So here’s one I’d like to share for Detroit Style pizza from Serious Eats and J Kenji Lopez-Alt!
 Cooked in a deeper baking pan you end up with a thick, crusty pizza slab with lots of browned cheese on the edges, so good!
 Locally, the long-defunct Klausie’s food truck served up this style of pizza and Trophy Brewing is serving up Detroit-style pies on Mondays.
 But I had to try to cook it myself at home and I think this recipe gets you pretty close.

-Other than that, give yourself 15 minutes (about 3 hours before dinner time) to get the dough kneaded and proofed, you then rest the dough for 2 hours.
-Once proofed and rested, you stretch it out into the pan, you can let it rest and proof again which is a good time to finish your sauce.
+Other than that, give yourself 15 minutes (at least 3 hours before dinner time) to get the dough kneaded and proofed, you then rest the dough for 2 hours.
+Once proofed and rested, you stretch it out into the pan, you can let it rest and proof again (repeat as needed to cover pan to edges) which is a good time to finish your sauce.
 The sauce is super basic, crushed tomatoes simmered and heavy on garlic.
 This recipe should feed about 3 people (6 thick slices) with a side or salad and of course you can go vegetarian.
 I’ve used hot sopressatta in my pictures as a protein.
 I’m going to continue to tinker with this recipe and will try a bit of sugar with the yeast to see if I can get a lighter crust but it’s very good as is, buon appetito!

 300g bread flour (10.5 ounces; about 2 generous cups)

 5g instant yeast (0.15 ounce; about 1 teaspoon), such as SAF Instant Yeast